IDNI/parser/docs/tgf_tool.md

 ```

 ### treepaths list option

+This option can be additionally updated by `add` and `del` commands.

 ```
   inline                 list of tree paths to inline       symbol1 > symbol2.
 ```

 ### error verbosity option

 ```
   error-verbosity        parse errors verbosity             basic/detailed/root-cause
 ```